 In general, however, the differential between rates paid on postal and private bank deposits was fixed under the administrative rate structure that lasted until 1992.
-The postal savings system paid higher rates than banks on "ordinary deposits", which may have given it an advantage in attracting deposits for payments purposes relative to the services offered.
-But the bulk of postal savings (over 80% from the early 1970s on, and closer to 90% in recent years) are in the form of Postal Savings Certificates (Teigakuchokin), a special savings deposit that the postal savings system first introduced in 1941 and whose main draw is as a receptacle for longer-term savings.
-With the exception of short periods surrounding changes in the official discount rate (when the postal system sometimes managed to lag in lowering, or lead in raising rates) preliberalization savings certificates paid the same nominal interest rate as the longest-term time deposit available at commercial banks (one-year up to 1970, two-year from 1973).
-For one-year deposits, the postal offering was a percentage point lower than at commercial banks.
+The postal savings system paid higher rates than banks on "ordinary deposits," which may have given it an advantage in attracting deposits for payment purposes relative to the services offered.
+But the bulk of postal savings (over 80 percent from the early 1970s on, and closer to 90 percent in recent years) are in the form of postal savings certificates (teigaku chokin), a special savings deposit that the postal savings system first introduced in 1941 and whose main attraction is as a receptacle for longer-term savings.
+With the exception of short periods surrounding changes in the official discount rate (when the postal system sometimes managed to lag in lowering, or lead in raising rates) pre-liberalization savings certificates paid the same nominal interest rate as the longest-term time deposit available at commercial banks (one year up to 1970, two years from 1973).
 When compounding is considered, the comparative attraction of postal savings was effectively higher, but this differential too was more or less constant until recently.
-In the 1990s, private banks' deposit interest rates have been freed to market determination in the liberalization process that was completed in 1993, and the postal savings system has been explicitly required to keep its rates more in line with those on private deposits.
-As a result, the nominal interest advantage has been eliminated for oneyear deposits, and the differentials for longer-term deposits have fluctuated in a 20 basispoint range around zero.
+In the 1990s, private banks' deposit interest rates were freed to market determination in the liberalization process that was completed in 1993, and the postal savings system has been explicitly required to keep its rates more in line with those on private deposits.
+As a result, the nominal interest advantage has been essentially eliminated.

-However, the character of the post office's savings certificate product is unique: It offers a fixed interest rate up to 10 years' maturity, but withdrawals can be made without penalty after the first six months.
-44 As has been pointed out by a number of analysts, this is equivalent to giving the depositor a "put" option whose value can be quite significant if interest rates on competing investments are thought likely to rise.
+However, the character of the post office's savings certificate product is unique: it offers a fixed interest rate up to 10 years' maturity, but withdrawals can be made without penalty after the first six months.
+40 As has been pointed out by a number of analysts, this is equivalent to giving the depositor a "put" option whose value can be quite significant if interest rates on competing investments are thought likely to rise.
 Obviously, its value also implies significant risk to the institution offering such a deposit, in the form of possible future outflows of deposits that would have to be replaced at higher rates.
-Kamada (1996) has estimated the value of the "put option" feature of these deposits for a period starting January 1992 using option pricing theory.
+Kamada (1993) estimated the value of the "put option" feature of these deposits for a period starting in January 1992 using option-pricing theory.
 The value is significant, at up to 69 basis points when certificates are held for four years, and 1.45 percentage points when held for 10 years.
-Importantly, the value would vary over time as it depends on both the existing interest-rate structure and households' expectations for future changes in interest rates.
-It is possible, therefore, that much of the postwar variation in postal savings demand could be explained by changes in a correctly measured interest-differential, although this would not be easy to demonstrate with available data.
-45
+Importantly, the value would vary over time as it depends on both the existing interest rate structure and households' expectations for future changes in interest rates.
+It is possible, therefore, that much of the postwar variation in postal savings demand could be explained by changes in a correctly measured interest differential, although this would not be easy to demonstrate with available data.
+41

 With respect to the two original objectives of serving rural and low-income households, the situation has changed a good deal over the postwar period.
-Clearly, the income-tax avoidance feature of postal savings would have had greatest value to higher-income, not lower-income, households in the period before 1988.
-And the limits on individual deposits were progressively raised, from ¥1 million yen before 1973 to the present ceiling of ¥10 million in effect since 1991.
-However, Cargill and Yoshino (1999) find that the postal savings share is negatively affected by average income across prefectures during the entire period 1980 to 1995.
+Clearly, the income tax avoidance feature of postal savings would have had greatest value to

-44 Commercial banks have offered a similar product for maturity up to five years, but not for 10 years.
-Kamada's analysis, cited here, shows that the difference in value (i.e. risk) is considerable.
+^{40.} Commercial banks have offered a similar product for maturity up to five years, but not for 10 years.
+The analysis of Kamada (1993), cited here, shows that the difference in value (i.e., risk) is considerable.